danyel-ii/cubeless_/docs/30-SECURITY/KNOWN_LIMITATIONS.md

 6. **Sale detection is approximated**
    - The “last sale” snapshot uses any ERC-721 transfer (excluding mint), so gifts and sales are treated identically.

+7. **Static analysis false positives**
+   - Slither flags `_roundUp` and low-level calls; these are intentional and handled with explicit checks.
+See `docs/30-SECURITY/STATIC_ANALYSIS.md` for triage details.